 With this project it is vital we regenerate the soil which is severely damaged by over farming over many decades.
 This will naturally occur as the native species we plant in the forest start to mature and their root systems begin to take hold beneath the ground.
 Replacing the natural nutrients and bacteria in the soil is vital for carbon sequestration.

 Our carbon specialist partners advice, is what we rely on, as the most efficient and effective way to restore the natural nutrients and bacteria in the soil and return the original biodiversity to the area.
 This project is a huge undertaking considering the size of the land.
-It is expected we will generate over 200,000 tonnes of CO2 from the revegetation project.
+It is expected we will sequester over 250,000 tonnes of CO2 from the revegetation project.